 3. Solid vs stranded conductors

 Solid ethernet cables tend to use one piece of solid copper for each conductor, while stranded cables tend to combine several intertwined wires.
-Solid cables should be used when there is little, or no movement expected for a cable to avoid breakage.
-On the flip side, stranded cables are more flexible and can be moved more frequently.
-This means they are usually used for patch cables, and they are less prone to physical cracks and breaks.
+Use solid cables when you expect little or no movement to avoid breakage.
+On the other hand, stranded cables are more flexible and can handle frequent movement.
+This makes them ideal for patch cables, as they are less prone to physical cracks and breaks.

 4. Compatibility